slatedocs/slate/source/index.md

 		<tr>
 			<td>Transaction ID</td>
 			<td>tid</td>
 			<td>Merchant unique identifier for the transaction. eDNA assigns an internal ID if none provided.
 The transaction ID must be encoded as a string (e.g. "tid":"123455").
-The maximum length is 40 characters.</td>
+Maximum length is 40 characters.</td>
 			<td>No</td>
 		</tr>
 		<tr>